Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

+In another direction, by bypassing the need for shaped rewards or expert demonstrations, \gowu could open the door to scaling up open-ended robotic learning in simulation \citep{openendedlearningteam2021openendedlearningleadsgenerally}, where resets are readily available and leveraging them effectively is crucial \citep{mhammedi2024power}.

-On the methodological side, an important direction for future work is the design of more principled uncertainty measures. \rnd is scalable and effective in our setting, and was specifically designed to avoid the noisy-TV problem by using a deterministic target network \citep{burda2018exploration}.
-However, \citet{mavor2022stay} show that \rnd can still assign persistently high novelty to stochastic observations, producing misleading signals that can trap the agent.
-Promising alternatives include the learned representations used in \textsc{BYOL-Hindsight} \citep{jarrett2023curiosityhindsightintrinsicexploration}, which explicitly disentangle aleatoric and epistemic uncertainty, as well as temporal contrastive features \citep{myers2024learning,mohamed2026temporalrepresentationsexplorationlearning,liu2024single}, which capture temporal structure and may provide a stronger basis for planning-aware and noise-robust exploration.
+On the methodological side, an important direction is the design of more principled uncertainty measures. \rnd is scalable and effective in our setting \citep{burda2018exploration}, but can still assign persistently high novelty to stochastic observations \citep{mavor2022stay}.
+Promising alternatives include learned representations that explicitly disentangle aleatoric and epistemic uncertainty \citep{jarrett2023curiosityhindsightintrinsicexploration}, as well as temporal contrastive features that capture temporal structure and may provide a stronger basis for noise-robust exploration (see \cref{app:additional_related}).